%pip install dm-sonnet tqdmEnformer training

 return loss

-learning_rate = tf.Variable(0., trainable=False, name='learning_rate')
+return train_steplearning_rate = tf.Variable(0., trainable=False, name='learning_rate')

 optimizer = snt.optimizers.Adam(learning_rate=learning_rate)